The Campus Plan

 - Since 2002, energy retrofits have resulted in an estimated savings of more than 176 million kilowatt-hours of electricity—about eight months of the university’s current use.

 - A 21 percent reduction in domestic water use has been achieved since 2000, despite the addition of more than 1 million gross square feet.

-- About 44 percent of Stanford food is sustainably sourced from 200 local farms and 21 local manufacturers or is 3rd-party certified.
+- About 40 percent of Stanford food is sustainably sourced from 200 local farms and 21 local manufacturers or is third-party certified.

-- Designated a Platinum-Level “Bicycle Friendly University” in 2011, Stanford boasts 13,000 bikes on campus daily and 12 miles of bike lanes.
-Twenty-four percent of commuters bike to work.
+- Designated a Platinum-Level “Bicycle Friendly University,” Stanford boasts 13,000 bikes on campus daily, 12 miles of bike lanes and 18,000 bike parking spaces.
+Twenty-one percent of commuters bike to work.

-- Employee drive-alone rate has been reduced from 72 percent in 2002 to 47 percent in 2012—compared to the national rate of 76 percent—and transit ridership is up from 8 to 28 percent.
+- Employee drive-alone rate has been reduced from 72 percent in 2002 to 47 percent in 2013.
+Transit ridership is up from 8 to 28 percent.

-- There are eight electric vehicle charging stations on campus.
+- There are nine electric vehicle-charging stations on campus.

-The transportation program includes the free 56-bus, 19-route Marguerite system running on biodiesel with five diesel-electric hybrid buses; the 8,300-member Commute Club; free transit on Caltrain, VTA, Dumbarton Express and AC Transit’s Line U; half off ACE train; Zipcar car sharing; commute planning; charter services; and a bike program.
+The transportation program includes the free 60-bus, 23-route Marguerite system running on biodiesel with five diesel-electric hybrid buses; the 8,300-member Commute Club; free transit on Caltrain, VTA, Dumbarton Express and AC Transit’s Line U; half off ACE train; Zipcar car sharing; commute planning; charter services; and a bike program.

 This file last modified Tuesday, December 03, 2013.